Even though most mistake quinoa as a grain of the gluten-free variety, it is a vegetable seed and a highly nutritious one.

 In fact, it is closely related to spinach and beets.
 It delivers a rare protein that is vegetable-sourced and has all 9 essential amino acids.

 We think of beans and rice as a complete protein, since when they are eaten together, they supply us with all 9 essential amino acids.
-The thing is, most grains have a lack of lysine and isoleucine, and so they need to be partnered with a legume to be considered ‘complete’.
+The thing is, most grains lack lysine and isoleucine, and so they need to be partnered with a legume to be considered ‘complete’.

 This is where quinoa can truly shine.
 It represents a high-fiber, high-protein, low-fat, low GI, and a nutrient-, mineral-, and vitamin-packed seed.
 No wonder it has been a staple food in South America for more than 4000 years!